GLOBAL MARKETS-Ukraine nerves send European shares lower

 Germany and other European Union members have trodden a more

-mindful of the damage an exchange of sanctions with one of their
+to date, mindful of the damage an exchange of sanctions with one

 particular concern.